richardmbaltazar/personalWebsite/README.md

-# cse134-website HW3
+# Personal Website

-Personal Portfolio
+This website was a project for my Web Client Languages, which I decided to continue working on even after the class, to keep as my personal website

-Part 4 Deliverable F
+This repository shows my ability to use HTML, CSS, and JavaScript.

-- I have not added new features to my website since I feel like its good enough for a website portfolio.
-I might be able to add more in the future, but for now I think that it is good enough.
-I have removed some unnecessary code lines though, like some of the scripts that were needed from previous assignments.
+Everything in this repository is my work.